This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Use a cool mist humidifier to increase air moisture in your home.
 This may make it easier for you to breathe and help decrease your cough.

-- Do not smoke or be around anyone who smokes.
+- Do not smoke or be around anyone who is smoking.
 Your breathing and coughing may get worse if you are near smoke.
 Ask your healthcare provider for information if you currently smoke and need help quitting.

 Prevent the spread of pertussis: